Sarah Lawrence College

 THEA 5646

 Production managers bridge the gap between artistic and logistic elements of production.
-They must be problem solvers, big-picture thinkers, and well-versed in all aspects of theatre—blending technical, artistic, and managerial skills.
-This course is a study of theatre management with an emphasis on real-world applications to production-management concepts.
-Students will develop an understanding of the relationships among the creative, administrative, and production departments of a theatre company and how these funtion collectively to achieve common organizational and artistic goals.
-Through project-based activities, production-management students will develop a working knowledge of the artistic and managerial elements of a theatre company and how these function together to deliver a cohesive season.
-They will dialogue with innovators in the field and analyze real-world applications of production-management concepts.
-A theatre management practicum is embedded in the course curriculum; all students will be assigned as a student production manager for an SLC theatre production.
+Production managers must be problem solvers, big picture thinkers, and well-versed in all aspects of theatre—blending technical, artistic and managerial skills.
+This course will be a study of theatre management with an emphasis on real-world applications to production management concepts.
+Students will develop an understanding of the relationships between the creative, administrative, and production departments of a theatre company, and how these function collectively to achieve common organizational and artistic goals.
+Through project-based activities, production management students will develop a working knowledge of the artistic and managerial elements of a theatre company, and how these function together to deliver a cohesive season.
+Students will engage in dialogue with innovators in the field and analyze real-world applications of production management concepts.
+A theatre management practicum will be embedded in the course curriculum—all students will be assigned as a student production manager for a SLC Theatre production.

 Faculty